Ledig stilling på Universitetet i Oslo

 The Department of Sociology and Human Geography is Norway's leading department for both Sociology and Human Geography.
 The Department offers four Bachelor's and three Master's programmes.
 Research, teaching and dissemination activities within both fields are of the highest level.
 The Department is renowned both for the breadth of topics and methodologies employed and for its highly qualified researchers.
 Gender balance among the academic staff is an important distinguishing feature.
 The Department has 35 permanent academic staff, nearly 40 doctoral and post doctoral research fellows and 12 administrative staff members.
 There are approximately 80 PhD. candidates and 1500 students enrolled in the Department.

-There is a vacant position at the Department of Sociology and Human Geography for a PhD research fellow (SKO 1017) in Sociology.
-The position is for a period of three years without compulsory work or four year with compulsory work (primarily teaching duties).
+There is a vacant position at the Department of Sociology and Human Geography for a PhD research fellow (SKO 1017) in sociology.
+The position is for a period of three years without compulsory work or four years with compulsory work (primarily teaching duties).

 More about the position

 At the Department of Sociology and Human Geography, the project is part of the research group in Social Inequalities and Population Dynamics.
-The Fellow will work closely with the principal investigator Professor Torkild Hovde Lyngstad, other members of the project staff, the project’s international collaborators, as well as other members of the SIPD group.
+The Fellow will work closely with the principal investigator Professor Trude Lappegård, other members of the project staff, the project’s national and international collaborators, as well as other members of the SIPD group.

-Applicants should have research interests within the areas described above.
-The position requires that the person who is hired participates in the Faculty of Social Sciences' organised research education programme (PhD programme) and that the work results in a doctorate in Sociology.
+The position requires that the person who is hired participates in the Faculty of Social Sciences' organised research education programme (PhD programme) and that the work results in a doctorate in sociology.
 The person who is hired will automatically be admitted to the PhD programme.

 Residence in Norway is expected, but PhD fellows are also encouraged to spend time abroad during the fellowship period.